 Kim Eger shared his excitement about the depth of connections built on the trip and the future of the Malawi team’s work, saying: “So called ‘downtime’ was rare on this trip.
 It was usually filled up with something not initially on the agenda, but where one contact led to another — often through the extensive network of our Fulbrighters.
 The multiple avenues for strategic partnerships sprang up from many directions daily.”
 As the Malawi delegation moves forward with their grant proposal in the months ahead, we look forward to sharing their work and its impact with members of our Fulbright community.

-Learn more about our ongoing collaboration with Mercer University by attending our panel on Malawi at the upcoming annual conference!
-To see more photos from the Malawi trip, click here — photo credit to delegation participant Sabrina Khan, who generously served as the trip photographer!
+To see more photos from the Malawi trip, click here.
+These photos were taken by delegation participant Sabrina Khan, who generously served as the trip photographer!
 For more information on the Fulbright Association’s Travel Program, click here.